 As I already said, I find the design of the Lava R5 appealing.
 This plays a huge factor in people’s purchase decision.
 The glass design looks similar to what Huawei’s sub-brand Honor has to offer.
 But if the R5 looks good, I am not complaining.

 The Helio P22 processor is good enough for normal apps like Insta and Twitter.
 It may even give you a little gaming performance.
 And for the price this phone may release with, that amount of performance seems ideal.
 The 4GB RAM is will give you a decent multitasking experience.
-I think 6GB RAM with this processor is overkill.
-Also, 64GB RAM is ample enough for most people.
+Also, 64GB RAM is ample enough storage for most people.

 For most phones of the budget range, dual cameras are just a marketing gimmick.
 So we will have to see if the cameras in the R5 are really worth it.
 The 13MP primary shooter is perfectly fine to capture scenery in broad daylight and to click some photos of your loved ones.
 The 16MP selfie camera will probably click sharp and detailed images.
 But don’t expect Lava to give you good night shots, this camera will fall apart as soon as the sun sinks below the horizon.